 What eats aquarium snail poop?

 Aquarium poop disposal squad!
-Tiny critters like detritus worms, copepods, and even some fish like Corydoras munch on snail poop, but regular cleaning is still key.
+Tiny critters like detritus worms, copepods, and even some fish like Corydoras munch on snail poop in fish tank, but regular cleaning is still key.

 Does shrimp eat fish poop?